ephios-dev/ephios-ansible/README.md

 2. Have a look at `provision.yml` and other files and change configuration as needed.
 3. Run the playbook, e.g.: `ansible-playbook provision.yml -i hosts -v`

+We recommend setting `ANSIBLE_PIPELINING=True` to speed up the playbook run.